oracle-samples/oracle-db-examples/java/jdbc/statement-interceptor/interceptor/Readme.md

 The [TraceEventListener](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/TraceEventListener.html) is a callback that can be registered for every roundtrip made to the Database.
 This particular implementation can intercept any SQL statement issued by an Oracle JDBC client application and, based on given rules, allow the statement to proceed and reach the remote server.

 This TraceEventListenerProvider registers a listener that analyzes all round-trips made to the remote server.
-All statements are then analysed by a set of "statement rules" that "authorize" or not the request to go on.
+All statements are then analyzed by a set of "statement rules" that "authorize" or not the request to go on.

-A statement rule _StatementRule_ is a class that processes a SQL statement as input and executes an action if that statement matches a rule.
+A statement rule _StatementRule_ is a class that processes an SQL statement as input and executes an action if that statement matches a rule.
 Rules can be used to identify security risks, such as a SQL injection attacks.

-The advantage of such interceptor is that it can be plugged-in transparently to any existing application without any code change.
+The advantage of such interceptor is that it can be plugged in transparently to any existing application without any code change.
-It does not require any extra layer of software (like etting up a firewall or proxy), it may help to prevent some DOS by just forbidding statements to reach the Oracle Database server.
+It does not require any extra layer of software (like setting up a firewall or proxy), it may help to prevent some DOS by just forbidding statements to reach the Oracle Database server.

 ## Running the application